DarqueWarrior/MyDaprDemos/README.md

  To encourage best practices the [components are all configured using secret stores](https://docs.dapr.io/operations/components/component-secrets/).
 After the infrastructure is deployed the script will collect all the information needed to configure the components and write the data to a _local_secrets.json_ file or in environment variables.
 The file or environment variables are read in a secret store component used to configure the other components.
 The _local_secrets.json_ file is listed in the .gitignore file of the repository so they are not accidentally committed.

- To delete your cloud resources ane restore the repository to pre-demo state run the _cleanUp.ps1_ file in the root of each workspace.
+ To delete your cloud resources and restore the repository to pre-demo state run the _cleanUp.ps1_ file in the root of each workspace.

  See the README.md files in each demo folder for instructions on how to run the demo.